Fitting Linear Models for Multivariate Abundance Data

 an optional data frame, list or environment (or object coercible by

-to a data frame) containing the variables in the model.
-If not found indata
+as.data.frameto a data frame) containing the variables in the model.
+If not found indata, the variables are taken fromenvironment(formula), typically the environment from whichmanylmis called.- subset

 an optional vector specifying a subset of observations to be used in the fitting process.